Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 • The art on the walls is mostly Flavia's.
 Workshops are sometimes available for guests who want to spend an afternoon painting rather than walking.

-• There's a pool, which sounds incidental until you've spent a hot afternoon walking the tea rows and realise it isn't.
+• There's a pool, which sounds incidental until you've spent a hot afternoon enjoying the gardens and realise it isn't.

-For a fuller picture of how the estate developed and the family's role in it, the story of Conforzi Tea Estate is worth reading before you arrive — it explains a lot of what you'll see on the drive in.
+For a fuller picture of how the Thyolo highlands developed and the family's role in it, the story of Thyolo Highlands is worth reading before you arrive — it explains a lot of what you'll see on the drive in.

-A Day of Eating Through Thyolo — Tea Tastings, Long Lunches, Forest Picnics
+A Day of Eating Through Thyolo — Long Lunches, Gardens, and Slow Afternoons

 One of the quiet pleasures of basing yourself at a lodge in Thyolo is that you can build an entire day around what and where you eat, and still be back in time for sunset on the verandah.